Prelims Cracker

-• Also known as Hansen’s disease, it is a chronic infectious disease caused by a bacterium, Mycobacterium Leprae.
+• Leprosy, also known as Hansen’s disease, is a chronic infectious disease caused by a bacterium, Mycobacterium Leprae.
+The disease mainly affects the skin, the peripheral nerves, mucosa of the upper respiratory tract, and the eyes.

 • It is not highly contagious.
 More than 85% infected population are non-infectious, and more than 99% population has natural immunity to leprosy.

-World Anti-Leprosy Day is observed internationally on the last Sunday of January to commemorate the death of Gandhiji.
+World Leprosy Day is observed every year on the last Sunday of January.
+In India, it is observed on 30th January every year, coinciding with the death anniversary of Mahatma Gandhi.

 Prevalence of Leprosy